Easy Little Girl’s Tutu: A Sewing Project for Beginners

 Impress your friends and relatives with your inexpensive, homemade and totally adorable skirt!

 So what else could you fill the skirt with, Wildflowers?
-Coin sized sequins?
+Did coin size sequins?
 A length of ribbon?
 Share your ideas in the comment section below; I can’t wait to read what you come up with!